Bcastillo44/FinTech-Case-Study---Betterment/README.md

 What Betterment has done is cutting the financial advisor, and instead use robot with advanced algorithms to interact with the users and perform the investments.

+Strengh: Financial education, does the investing for you.
+Low investment fees.
+Weaknesses: Algorithms arent perfect, limited investing options.